 In this article, I’ll cover the best way to actually start moving all your sites to a brand new platform.

 Let’s dive in so you can start your WordPress migration and get your sites hosted where they’re meant to be!

 Step 1: Work with your host to find the best migration workflow

 Your new hosting provider should act like a business partner, so you’ll want to reach out to them to establish a relationship before you start moving sites.
 This will give you a chance to ask questions about their platform, learn how they’ve helped clients like you in the past, and discover the best method for moving your sites.
 They might also be able to recommend the best pricing options.
-For example, Flywheel offers plans that include multiple WordPress installs, and it’s the best way to get a little discount when you’re someone managing lots of sites.
+For example, WordPress hosting companies like WP Engine and Flywheel offer plans that include multiple WordPress installs, and it’s the best way to get a little discount when you’re someone managing lots of sites.